F1DNA/FlexFarmerAsAService/README.md

 Run FlexFarmer as a service - written for Ubuntu Server Your mileage (Distro) may vary

 Visit [FlexPool.io](https://flexpool.io) to join the pool!
-(Note that I am in no way affiliated with FlexPool other than pointing my NFT's at their address in hopes of getting some shinies in return
+(Note that I am in no way affiliated with FlexPool other than pointing my NFT's at their address in hopes of getting some mojos in return

 Check [r/flexpool](https://www.reddit.com/r/Flexpool/) for a download link of FlexFarmer